Back to Samsung SmartThings Guides

 Quick Solutions

-Move sensor closer to hub
+Move the sensor closer to the hub or add a Zigbee repeater

-Check magnet orientation
+Check the magnet orientation matches the sensor's marked side

 Still having issues?
 This is usually the deeper cause below.